 At Continental Landscapes we encourage equality and diversity in our workforce.
-We are happy to publish our gender pay gap information as per the new regulations and have referred to the ACAS guidance when calculating our figures.
+We have referred to the ACAS guidance when calculating our gender pay gap information.

 I can confirm that the following data is accurate:

 Our mean and median gender pay gap is negative so on average women are paid more than men.
 However, men and women doing equivalent jobs are paid the same.

 Factors influencing our results are:

 - our work force being predominantly male

 - the small number of women employed in non-office based roles.